-Tel: +81 6 6365 8111/ Email: nakatsukasa_m@clo.gr.jp
+Tel: +81 6 6365 8111 / Email: nakatsukasa m@clo.gr.jp

-Masahiro Nakatsukasa is a bilingual international attorney admitted in Japan and New York, with more than 24 years' experience representing Japanese and foreign clients in a wide variety of transactions and litigations.
+Masahiro Nakatsukasa is a bilingual international attorney admitted in Japan and New York, with more than 25 years' experience representing Japanese and foreign clients in a wide variety of transactions and litigations.
 He is well-known as one of the leading counsels in the areas of cross-border M&A and financial transactions in the Kansai area in Japan (comprised of Osaka, Kobe, and Kyoto).
-Mr. Nakatsukasa was selected for inclusion in the 5th to 8th editions of Best Lawyers in Japan in Banking and Finance Law (2014, 2015, 2016, and 2017) and Insolvency and Reorganization Law (2017).
+Mr. Nakatsukasa was selected for inclusion in the 5th to 9th editions of Best Lawyers in Japan in Banking and Finance Law (2014 to 2018) and Insolvency and Reorganisation Law (2017 and 2018).
 He served as a Vice-President of the Osaka Bar Association from 2015 to 2016.
 Mr. Nakatsukasa received an LL.B. from Kyoto University in 1994 and an LL.M. from the Northwestern University School of Law in 2005.